4 Physicians Revisited: Dr. C & the Impact of a Sabbatical

 Taking the June to July sabbatical makes her $214,000 less wealthy at the 13-year mark (shortly after completing the sabbatical), and $283,000 less wealthy at the 20-year mark.
 Her FI target of $4 million is achieved a few months shy of a 29-year career.
 In other words, the 12 months off delayed her potential to retire with the same nest egg by about 20 months.

 The January to December sabbatical costs her a bit more, because she is unable to spread her income out over two calendar years and take advantage of lower tax brackets in those years.
 She is also unable to make any tax-deferred retirement contributions or receive a match in her year off.
-That difference ends up being $73,000 after 29 years, adding about 3.5 months to her time to FI when compared to the June to July sabbatical.
+That difference ends up costing her an additional $73,000 after 29 years, adding about 3.5 months to her time to FI when compared to the June to July sabbatical.
 In this scenario, the 12-month sabbatical extended her time to FI by 23.5 months.

 What about the 1-year deferral?
 Shouldn’t that have the most damaging effect, since the lost wages would rob her of so many years of compounding?
 It would if we assumed that she had a $160,000 spending habit and earned nothing during that deferral year.
 Of course, most new college grads are not spending like a doctor who brings home $300,000.
 Most likely, she was still living like a college student, and finding a way to make ends meet while enjoying her year off.